Margaret de Clare, Baroness Badlesmere: The siege of Leeds Castle

-When King Edward heard of the violent reception his consort was given by Margaret, he was predictably outraged and personally mustered a sizeable force of men "aged between sixteen and sixty", including at least six earls, to join him in a military expedition which he promptly led against Margaret and her garrison at Leeds Castle to avenge the grievous insult delivered to the Queen by one of his subjects.
+When Edward heard of the brutal reception his consort was given by Margaret, he was outraged and personally mustered a sizeable force of men "aged between sixteen and sixty", including at least six earls, to join him in a military expedition which he promptly led against Margaret and her garrison at Leeds Castle to avenge the grievous insult delivered to the Queen by one of his subjects.
 Following a relentless assault of the fortress, which persisted for more than five days and with the King's troops using ballistas, Margaret surrendered at curfew on 31 October having received a "promise of mercy" from Edward.

-Throughout the siege, she had expected the Earl of Lancaster to arrive with his soldiery to relieve her, but this he had refused to do;Thomas, 2nd Earl of Lancaster was the uterine half-uncle of Queen Isabella, being the son of her maternal grandmother Blanche of Artois by the latter's second marriage to Edmund Crouchback, 1st Earl of Lancaster. nor had any of the other Contrariants or the Marcher Lords come to her assistance, which left her to defend the castle with merely her husband's nephew, Bartholomew de Burghersh, and the garrison troops.
+Throughout the siege, Margaret had expected the Earl of Lancaster to arrive with his soldiery to relieve her, but he refused as he was related to Isabella; nor had any of the other Contrariants or the Marcher Lords come to her assistance, which left her to defend the castle with merely her husband's nephew, Bartholomew de Burghersh, and the garrison troops.
 Baron Badlesmere, although supportive of Margaret's conduct, had only managed to despatch some knights from Witney to augment the garrison troops in the defence of Leeds.

-Once King Edward had gained possession of the castle and the Badlesmere treasure within, the seneschal, Walter Colepepper and 12 of the garrison were hanged from the battlements.Haines, p.133 Margaret was arrested and sent as a prisoner, along with her five children and Bartholomew de Burghersh, to the Tower of London;Ireland, William Henry (1829).
-England's Topographer: or A New and Complete History of the County of Kent.
-London: G. Virtue, Ivy Lane, Paternoster Row. p.647 she therefore became the first recorded woman imprisoned in the Tower.Poyser, pp.27–28 On her journey to the fortress, she was insulted and jeered at by the citizens of London who, out of loyalty to Isabella, had followed her progression through the streets to vent their fury against the person who had dared maltreat their queen.
+Once King Edward had gained possession of the castle and the Badlesmere treasure within, the seneschal, Walter Colepepper and twelve of the garrison were hanged from the battlements.
+Margaret was arrested and sent as a prisoner, along with her five children and Bartholomew de Burghersh, to the Tower of London; she thus became the first recorded woman imprisoned in the Tower.

+On her journey to the fortress, her progress was watched by the hostile citizens of London who were loyal to Isabella.